-After all of the sacrifices you made this winter, you’ve learned that you didn’t pass the Uniform Bar Exam and now face the daunting task of re-taking the exam in July.
+After all of the sacrifices you made this summer, you’ve learned that you didn’t pass the Uniform Bar Exam and now face the daunting task of re-taking the exam in February.
 Hang in there.
-The pain of not passing gets (a little) more bearable each day, and with another three months of hard work, you will pass the exam in July and be admitted to practice as early as December.
+The pain of not passing gets (a little) more bearable each day, and with a few more months of hard work, you will pass the exam in February and be admitted to practice as early as next June.

 Remember, there are plenty of people who are or have been in the same situation as you.
 Hillary Clinton failed the Washington D.C. bar exam.
 Franklin D. Roosevelt failed the New York State bar exam the first time around.
 And Michelle Obama failed the Illinois bar exam on her first try as well.
 You're not alone and there's a lot you should be proud of yourself for already.
 Not everyone can get into or graduate from law school, so don't get discouraged.
 Although the bar is anything but easy to pass, that doesn’t make failing any less disappointing.
 The key is to dust yourself off, determine where you lost points, and then start studying for the next exam.